JulianOzelRose/TRIII-SaveEdit/README.md

 ## Writing weapons information
 When storing our new weapons configuration, we just perform the same operations in reverse.
-We start with the base case of 1, and then increment based on the checked weapons.
+We start with the base number of 1, and then increment based on the checked weapons.
 Lastly, we write the calculated number to the save file.

 ```